Run custom JavaScript code on each incoming payload to transform, calculate, or enrich data.

 3. Use a JavaScript Snippet (Optional)

-You can start with a predefined script from the Choose Snippet dropdown (see full list below).
+You can start with a predefined script from the Choose Snippet dropdown (see the full list below) to speed up development.
+These snippets can be used as-is or modified to suit your needs.

 4. Write or Customize the Code